 Collect all of the necessary documents needed to change your name with Global Entry.
 This includes your new U.S. passport in your new married name, your old U.S. passport in your maiden name (it will be mailed back to you along with your new passport,) and your certified marriage certificate.

-Head to a Global Entry Enrollment Center to update your name. *An appointment isn’t necessary, but it’s a good idea to call the center ahead of your arrival regarding your intention to change your name.
+Head to a Global Entry Enrollment Center to update your name. *An appointment isn’t necessary.
+But, it’s a good idea to call the center ahead of your arrival regarding your intention to change your name.
 Specifically ask what documents they require to update your name and passport in their system to avoid any confusion.
-Be prepared to pay a $25 fee if you choose to replace your Global Entry card.
+You should be prepared to pay a $25 fee if you choose to replace your Global Entry card.

 When international travel is involved we always advice MissNowMrs clients to err on the side of caution.
-While it is possible to update your Global Entry before boarding a flight, if you have time try to go a week prior (or more) to your flight.
+It is possible to update your Global Entry before boarding a flight.
+But, if you have time try to go a week prior (or more) to your flight.
 This allows time to handle any issues that may arise, and helps you avoid missing your intended flight.
-If you have more questions about name change don’t hesitate to head over to the MissNowMrs newlywed blog our read our name change + travel article in Travel & Leisure.
+If you have more questions about name change don’t hesitate to head over to the MissNowMrs newlywed blog.
+Or you can read our name change + travel article in Travel & Leisure.